 Optimizing your website for voice search means understanding what a consumer will likely say, instead of type.
 Strangely enough, these two things are often different, and choosing the right keywords for voice optimization is crucial.

 It’s now more convenient for people to simply talk into their phones or smart speakers instead of opening Google every time they have a question.
 Business owners and marketers realized that this trend was picking up early and got to work.

 If you haven’t started yet, don’t worry.
 It’s not too late to gear your site towards people using voice search.

 But before you get started, here are some helpful voice search SEO statistics.

 The amazingly large number of 45 million people use voice assistants every single day, and Google Assistant usage has increased by 400% in the last year.

 Edison Research and NPR mean that 1 in 6 Americans owns a smart speaker, making voice a common way to browse the internet, and 22% with smart speakers use their devices to buy products.
 This goes hand in hand with the fact that 40% of millennials use voice search to buy things online.

-What is more, 61% of people between the ages of 25 and 64 claim that they plan on using their smart speaker for searching more in the future, and by 2022, it’s predicted that 55% of households will have a smart speaker.
+What is more, 61% of people between the ages of 25 and 64 claim that they plan on using their smart speaker for searching more in the future, and it’s predicted that 55% of households will soon have a smart speaker.

 Almost 20% of all voice searches are triggered by 1 word in a set of 25.
 The three most common trigger words include how, what, and best.
 Furthermore, the average word count of a voice search result page is 2,312 words.